Bayer-Group/paquo/docs/source/index.rst

     Paquo is undergoing heavy development right now and things might change frequently.
 Watch the github repository to stay up to date.

+.. sidebar:: Acknowledgements

+    Build with love by Santi Villalba and Andreas Poehlmann from the *Machine Learning Research* group at Bayer.
+In collaboration with the *Pathology Lab 2* and the *Mechanistic and Toxicologic Pathology* group.

 .. toctree::
    :maxdepth: 2